nickbrandt/GitLab/doc/user/clusters/crossplane.md

 kubectl apply -f gcp-postgres-standard.yaml

 ```

 Verify creation of the Resource class

 ```
 kubectl get cloudsqlinstanceclasses
 ```

 The Resource Classes allow you to define classes of service for a managed service.
 We could create another `CloudSQLInstanceClass` which requests for a larger or a faster disk.
 It could also request for a specific version of the database.

 The autodevops pipeline can be run with the following options:
 a) `postgres.managed` set to true which will select a default resourceclass .
 The resourceclass needs to be marked with `resourceclass.crossplane.io/is-default-class: "true"`
-b) `postgres.managed` set to true with `postgres.managedClassSelector` providing the resource class to choose based on labels.
+b) `postgres.managed` set to true with `postgres.managedClassSelector` providing the resource class to choose based on labels